jethome-iot/esphome/replit.md

 - **user_names**: Standalone component

 ## Recent Changes
-- 2025-10-02: Initial documentation of ESPHome testing framework
+- 2025-10-02: Initial documentation of JetHome testing framework
 - 2025-10-02: Added list of modifiable components
 - 2025-10-02: Created ESP32-only test configurations for all modifiable components
-- 2025-10-02: Added custom test runner for modifiable components
+- 2025-10-02: Added JetHome test runner for modifiable components
+- 2025-10-02: Rebranded project from ESPHome to JetHome